Drk-codey/Linked-list/README.md

 ## Usage

-This LinkedList project contains two factory function where with `LinkedList` factory
+This LinkedList project contains two factory function where  `LinkedList` factory function represent the full list and `Node` contains a value property and a link to the nextNode.

 ```
 list.append(value);      // Add a node with value to the end of the list